anywhichway/nano-memoize/README.md

 `.values()` returns an array of arrays with each array being the results of a function call with the same index position as the keys.

 # Release History (reverse chronological order)

+2023-06-16 v4.0.0 Bumping version for updates of dependencies.
+Updated all memoization libraries to latest versions.
+Also added `memize` to tests and updated to latest LTS version of Node.js.
+The Node update had a material impact on performance of several memoziation libraries.

 2023-04-19 v3.0.11 Bumping version for dependabot and other third party pull requests impacting package.json.